Updated: Feb 5

 But back to the Pullman Porters.
 Notwithstanding the hardships of being away from their families for weeks at a time, there were pluses to holding these jobs.
-The pay was better than most jobs available to black folks and offered the opportunity to see different parts of the United States, something simply out of reach for most people and in particular African-Americans.
+The pay was better than most jobs available to Black folks and offered the opportunity to see different parts of the United States, something simply out of reach for most people and in particular Blacks.
 They were exposed on a daily basis to the lives of well-educated, successful men and women who traveled by train.

-Pullman Porters were a key part of the Great Migration and these jobs helped create the black middle-class.
-Porters were able to save a bit of money and their children were among the first African-Americans to attend college.
-Working as a Pullman Porter was a desirable summer job for young black men in college who could work during travel peak season and earn some money.
+Pullman Porters were a key part of the Great Migration and these jobs helped create the Black middle-class.
+Porters were able to save a bit of money and their children were among the first blacks to attend college.
+Working as a Pullman Porter was a desirable summer job for young Black men in college who could work during travel peak season and earn some money.
 Thurgood Marshall, the first Black Justice of the United States Supreme Court, was the son of a Pullman Porter and Marshall himself worked summers for the Pullman Company.
 Many prominent civil rights leaders and elected officials, such as Willie Brown and Tom Bradley (former mayors of San Francisco and Los Angeles, respectively) were the children of Pullman Porters.

 Malcolm X, also worked for the Pullman Company, although not as a porter, and that experience shaped his views of tipping and race relations: “It didn’t take me a week to learn that all you had to do was give white people a show and they’d buy anything you offered them. . .
 We were in that world of Negroes who are both servants and psychologists, aware that white people are so obsessed with their own importance that they will pay liberally, even dearly, for the impression of being catered to and entertained.”

-If you are a labor history buff, you have heard of the Pullman strike and boycott, headed by Eugene Debs, which was quashed by the US military troops on order of the federal government.
+If you are a labor history buff, you have heard of the Pullman strike and boycott, headed by Eugene Debs, which was quashed by the US military troops on the order of the federal government.
 This strike in 1894 did not involve Pullman Porters, but rather white Pullman employees who manufactured the Pullman cars and who worked on the railroad cars.
 Blacks were not permitted to be part of the railway workers union, or for that matter, any other unions.

 George Pullman and the Pullman Company were virulently anti-union, and Eugene Debs famously said that George Pullman was "as greedy as a horse leech," later correcting himself and noting that this "was unfair to leeches."
 The top lawyer at the Pullman Company during these tumultuous anti-labor wars was Robert Todd Lincoln, Abraham Lincoln’s son.
 When George Pullman died, Lincoln, Pullman's General Counsel, became the President of the Pullman Company.

-Pullman porters were the first African American workers to successfully unionize, no small feat.
+Pullman porters were the first Black workers to successfully unionize, no small feat.
 The moving force behind their unionization was A. Phillip Randolph a giant among civil rights leaders.
 Randolph, an intellectual power, avowed socialist, and actor was the publisher of the Harlem-based Messenger Magazine.
 In 1925 the porters who had banded together to form The Brotherhood of Sleeping Car Porters hired Randolph to lead their union.
 The fact that he did not work as a porter was an advantage: the company could not fire him.